wpmetabox/docs/_docs/extensions/mb-frontend-submission.md

 - `$fields`: The post fields
 - `$config`: The configuration, taken from the shortcode attributes

-## Notes

-### Upload files / images
+## Upload files / images with the media popup

-To be able to upload files or images (via fields `file_advanced`, `file_upload`, `image_advanced`, `image_upload`), users have to login and proper capability `upload_files` to access the Media Library.
+To be able to upload files or images with the media popup (via fields `file_advanced`, `file_upload`, `image_advanced`, `image_upload`), users have to login and proper capability `upload_files` to access the Media Library.
 If your users don't have that capability (if they have subscriber role), then the upload fields don't work.
 In that case, you can add the capability for that role as follows:

 ```php
 function mb_allow_subscriber_uploads() {